“Do I need to disinfect that?”

 - Or someone with strep throat goes grocery shopping for essential items.
 While they’re in the store, they touch uncovered produce without sanitizing their hands.

-These are perfect scenarios of how pathogens get transferred from sick people to surrounding surfaces.
-The scary truth is that most people don’t say home when they are sick.
+These are two scenarios of how pathogens can be transferred from sick people to surrounding surfaces.
+The scary truth is that most people don’t stay home when they are sick.
+This means that every time they are outside of their home, they have the potential to infect other people.

 5. RAW FOOD TOUCHES A SURFACE